How is neuroblastoma diagnosed?

-During a biopsy, we surgically remove a sample of cells or tissue.
-A pathologist then examines this tissue to see if neuroblastoma or other cancer cells are present.
-We also test for specific abnormalities in the neuroblastoma cells and for a factor that can affect how high-risk the disease is determined to be.
+During a biopsy, we perform a minor surgical procedure to remove a tissue sample.
+A pathologist (a doctor who specializes in diagnosing disease) looks at the sample under a microscope to see if neuroblastoma or other cancer cells are present.
+We also test for specific abnormalities in neuroblastoma cells and look for a factor that predicts how aggressive the cancer is likely to be.

-Neuroblastoma cells produce chemicals called HVA and VMA, very high levels of which usually indicate that this cancer is present.
-We’ll collect your child’s urine over the course of four to 24 hours to measure the level of these chemicals.
+Neuroblastoma cells produce substances called HVA and VMA.
+People with neuroblastoma have high levels of HVA and VMA in their urine so we collect your child’s urine over the course of four to 24 hours to measure the levels of these chemicals.